 - An expression x.y may either be a reference to the name y in the module x, or the field y in the record x.
 Modules and values occupy the same name space, so this is disambiguated by whether x is a value or module. - A type ascription (exp: type) cannot appear as an array index, as it conflicts with the syntax for slicing. - In f [x], there is am ambiguity between indexing the array f at position x, or calling the function f with the singleton array x.
 We resolve this the following way: - If there is a space between f and the opening bracket, it is treated as a function application. - Otherwise, it is an array index operation. - An expression (-x) is parsed as the variable x negated and enclosed in parentheses, rather than an operator section partially applying the infix operator -. - Function and type application, and prefix operators, bind more tightly than any infix operator.
-Note that the only prefix operators are ! and -, and more cannot be defined. - #foo #bar is interpreted as a constructor with a #bar payload, not as applying #foo to #bar (the latter would be semantically invalid anyway). - The following table describes the precedence and associativity of infix operators in both expressions and type expressions.
+Note that the only prefix operators are the builtin! and -, and more cannot be defined.
+In particular, a user-defined operator beginning with! binds as!=, as on the table below, not as the prefix operator! - #foo #bar is interpreted as a constructor with a #bar payload, not as applying #foo to #bar (the latter would be semantically invalid anyway). - A type application pt [n]t is parsed as an application of the type constructor pt to the size argument [n] and the type t.
+To pass a single array-typed parameter, enclose it in parens. - The following table describes the precedence and associativity of infix operators in both expressions and type expressions.
 All operators in the same row have the same precedence.
 The rows are listed in increasing order of precedence.
 Note that not all operators listed here are used in expressions; nevertheless, they are still used for resolving ambiguities.

 Associativity Operators

 left ,

 left :,:>

 left 'op'

-left 11
+left []

 left &&

-left <=>=> <==!=
+left <=>=><==!=!=

 left & ^

-left << >>
+left <<>>>

 left + -

 left / % // %%

 left >

 right <

 right ->

 left juxtaposition